akmittal/hugofy-vscode/README.md

 # hugofy README

-Hugofy is a plugin for Sublime Text 3 to make life easier to use [Hugo static site generator](http://gohugo.io)
+Hugofy is a plugin for Visual Studio Code to make life easier to use [Hugo static site generator](http://gohugo.io)

 ## Features